Course Code: GES714

 Rob Young is a member of the instruction design and delivery team, experienced in the operations and global supply-chain sectors.
 Rob has led procurement organizations for global companies as the director of global sourcing, responsible for greening the supply chain.
 He has incredible experience working with the extended supply chain and enabling suppliers to join an organization's sustainability journey.

-There are no specific prerequisites for this program.
-Students should have basic keyboarding and computer skills and be comfortable navigating the Internet.
-They must also have an understanding of a word-processing computer program (Microsoft Word recommended), and they need to have e-mail capabilities as well.
 This sustainability certification program is essential for professionals working in or preparing for leadership roles tasked to support the sustainable business practices and goals of their organization.
-Professionals who need to create collaborative partnerships in order to improve sustainable business practices throughout the supply chain will also benefit from this program, as will sustainability consultants who must analyze green challenges for their clients and develop supply-chain strategies.
+Professionals who need to create collaborative partnerships in order to improve sustainable business practices throughout the supply chain will also benefit from this course, as will sustainability consultants who must analyze green challenges for their clients and develop supply-chain strategies.
 Managers, directors, or vice presidents whose departments are within the operations or supply-chain groups and have responsibility for implementing green supply-chain practices will find this training useful.
 Professionals who need to develop collaborative supplier partnerships with OEM organizations they support as a Tier I or II supplier will benefit from this training.

-All of our programs are self-paced and open enrollment, so you can start them when you want and finish them at your own pace.
-Upon registering, you're given thirteen months to complete this program.
+This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
+When you register, you'll receive thirteen (13) months to complete the course.